House view (1/5)

 Charming three-family house from 1938

-In quiet prime location, 3 floor apartments + garden apartment, attractive old building floor plans with details from the construction period, original parquet and plank floors, outdoor seating in the fantastically landscaped and secluded garden, double garage + parking spaces.
+In a quiet prime location, 3-story apartments + garden apartment, attractive old building floor plans with details from the construction period, original parquet and plank floors, outdoor seating area in a beautifully landscaped and secluded garden, double garage + parking spaces.

 Basic data